apache/iceberg/site/docs/nessie.md

 conf.set("spark.sql.catalog.nessie", "org.apache.iceberg.spark.SparkCatalog")
 ```

+There is nothing special above about the `nessie` name.
+A spark catalog can have any name, the important parts are the
+settings for the `catalog-impl` and the required config to start Nessie correctly.
 Once you have a Nessie catalog you have access to your entire Nessie repo.
 You can then perform create/delete/merge
 operations on branches and perform commits on branches.
 Each iceberg table in a Nessie Catalog is identified by an
 arbitrary length namespace and table name (eg `data.base.name.table`).
 These namespaces are implicit and don't need to